-It has a decent printing quality and you can print from standard ABS and PLA materials.
-While the printing speed is rather typical, it allows you to print a minimum of 50 microns z-resolution.
+It has a decent printing quality, and you can print from standard ABS and PLA materials.
+While the printing speed is somewhat typical, it allows you to print a minimum of 50 microns z-resolution.
 All you need to do is to download the user-friendly application from the vendor.

-The printer is amazingly quiet while it’s busy printing out 3D objects You can barely hear any noise emitted from the motors.
-While nowhere near high-end 3D printers, the printing quality is definitely acceptable for an arguably cheapest 3D printer in the market.
+The printer is amazingly quiet while it’s busy printing out 3D objects.
+You can barely hear any noise emitted from the motors.
+While nowhere near high-end 3D printers, the printing quality is acceptable for an arguably cheapest 3D printer in the market.

 5. MakerGear M2

-MakerGear M2 is not only one of the best 3D printers in terms of precision, but also one of the top-selling 3D printers around the world.
-The printer is made of sturdy metal frame and yet you’ll find the modular structure easy to dismantle for maintenance.
+The MakerGear M2 is not only one of the best 3D printers regarding precision, but also one of the top-selling 3D printers around the world.
+The printer is made of sturdy metal frame, and yet you’ll find the modular structure easy to dismantle for maintenance.

 Boasting a minimum layer resolution of 25 microns, it is a preferred 3D printer for industrial applications.
 The printer has a build volume of 25.4 x 20.3 x 20.3 cm and prints from ABS and PLA material.

 Although it lacks wireless connectivity, you can easily control the printing from the LCD controller itself.
-The high precision printing is made possible by the high precision rails that guide the printing nozzle.
+The high precision printing is made possible by the top precision rails that guide the printing nozzle.

-It is able to achieve print resolution as low as 20 microns.
+It can achieve print resolution as low as 20 microns.
 Besides that, the printer is equipped with two swappable extruders.
-This allows you to print with two different materials at the same time.
-Besides the common ABS and PLA material, the printer also supports higher-temperature materials like nylon and CPE.
+That allows you to print with two different materials at the same time.
+Besides the standard ABS and PLA material, the printer also supports higher-temperature materials like nylon and CPE.

 Besides the conventional ways of printing with software and printer controls, you’re also able to print directly from the apps.
 You wouldn’t have to worry about high processing requirement as it uses the slicing algorithm on their website to prepare the 3D files.